What are Natural Cough Remedies?

 Natural Cough Remedies Recovery in Dogs

-The recovery time from a kennel cough can vary, depending on the severity.
+The recovery time from kennel cough can vary, depending on the severity.
 A dog can start showing initial symptoms within five to ten days after contact with other affected dogs.
-From the day of the first symptoms, the dog can be healed completely within one week to one month.
+From the day of the first symptoms, mot dogs are recovered in about a fortnight.